Structural changes across thermodynamic maxima in supercooled liquid tellurium: a water-like scenario: Maxima in the thermodynamic response functions

 Further evidence for the similarity between Te and water can be seen in Fig.~\ref{fig:Te_SAXS_summary}a, where the measured values of $S(0)$ in supercooled water~\cite{Kim2017} are also shown.
 Note that $S(0)$ is a dimensionless quantity reflecting the number fluctuations in the system~\cite{Svergun1987}:

 where $N$ is the number of particles (Te atoms or water molecules) in a given sample volume and the angular brackets denote the ensemble average.
-Thus, the fact that $S(0)$ is close in magnitude between Te and water at $P \approx 0$ indicates that the critical pressure in liquid Te may be as close to zero pressure as in water.
+Thus, the fact that $S(0)$ is close in magnitude between Te and water at $P \approx 0$ indicates that, if the LLCP exists, the critical pressure in liquid Te may be as close to zero pressure as in water.